damionw/python-dispatching/README.md

 within the same namespace, differentiated only by the number of parameters and their types.

+This implementation also allows parameter values to be used as differentiating characteristics, a la Erlang function parameter pattern matching.

-When the function name is invoked, an appropriate instance is selected according to how it is being called.
+When the function name is invoked, an appropriate instance is selected according to its parameter signature.

 #### Why is this useful ?
 Glad you asked.